-- Playing helps children’s physical, mental and emotional health and well-being
+- Playing is essential for children’s mental health and wellbeing.

 As in previous years we are calling on families and carers to support children to play in carefree ways, on Playday and every day!
 Children will play wherever they are and whenever they can – as adults we can support this by making play a part of our daily life.

 Playday is an annual day to recognise children’s right to play.
+This year we are encouraging families and settings to celebrate children’s right to play in your local communities.
 Although it will be very different to previous Playdays, it’s important that we go ahead with this year’s celebration, as recognising the importance of children’s play is more important than ever.

 Thank you for your continued support.

 To see previous Playday themes, check out our previous campaigns page.

 We’re grateful for the support we received from national organisations for the Playday campaign.
 Take a look at our supporters page to see who they are.

 If your organisation would like to sign up as a Playday supporter please contact us.